-3.1 Purpose of the Jersey Teachers' Superannuation Fund
+3.1.
+Purpose of the Jersey Teachers' Superannuation Fund

-Membership of the Jersey Teachers' Superannuation Fund ("JTSF") is compulsory for all teachers in full-time employment, and optional for those who work part-time.
+Membership of the Jersey Teachers' Superannuation Fund (JTSF) is compulsory for all teachers in full time employment and optional for those who work part-time.

-3.2 Governance and strategy arrangements
+3.2.
+Governance and strategy arrangements

-The Teachers' Superannuation (Jersey) Law 1979, and relevant legislation, including the Teachers' Superannuation (Administration) (Jersey) Order 2007, establishes the Teachers' Superannuation Management Board ("the Board"), and provides for the governance of the JTSF.
+Teachers' Superannuation (Jersey) Law 1979 and relevant legislation including the Teachers Superannuation (administration) (Jersey) Order 2007 establishes the Teachers' Superannuation Management Board (the Board) and provides for the governance of the JTSF.

-- 3.3 The above legislation includes provision for the appointment and composition of the Board as the governing body of the respective scheme. - 3.4 The Board defines the investment strategy of the Jersey Teachers' Superannuation Fund.
-The investment strategy sets out the long-term strategic allocation of the JTSF, which is enacted through the CIF.
-The CIF is subject to the oversight of the TAP, and the investment ranges defines the level of

-- flexibility that the TAP has to manage, around the long-term strategic allocation. - 3.5 The JTSF Investment Strategy is set following advice from the Board's Investment Adviser.
-Having been agreed by the Board, it is referred to the Minister for approval. - 3.6 The investment strategy of JTSF is published online within the JTSF SIP.
+- 3.3.
+The above legislation includes for the appointment and composition of the Management Board (the Board) as the governing body of the respective scheme. - 3.4.
+The Board defines the investment strategy of the Jersey Teachers' Superannuation Fund.
+The investment strategy sets out the long term strategic allocation of the JTSF which is enacted through the CIF.
+The CIF is subject to the oversight of the TAP and the investment ranges defines the level of flexibility that the TAP has to manage around the long term strategic allocation. - 3.5.
+The JTSF Investment Strategy is set following advice from the Board's Investment Advisor.
+Having been agreed by the Board, it is referred to the Minister for approval. - 3.6.
+The investment strategy of JTSF is published online within the JTSF SIP.